-This is why it’s not the best idea to order a worktopaccording to the square metre price!
+Consequently, it’s not the best idea to order a worktop according to the square metre price!
 We recommend getting quotations from different manufacturers and include the cost of the finishing.

 The price of stone materials depends on the properties of the stone, its origin, production technology and related costs.

-Aswe said before the price of the stone materialis a major price component.
+As we mentioned above, the price of the stone material is a major price component.
 Stone worktops vary in terms of their properties and origin (natural vs. artificial), and the resources and energy it takes to prepare the worktop.